Military parades in North Korea: 2013

 Politburo member U Tong-chuk appeared at the parade after a 17-month absence.
 Choe Ryong-hae, the director of the KPA General Political Bureau delivered the keynote address, saying that "a peaceful environment is important for the country that gives priority to economic construction and improvement of the lives of our people".
 American-made MD Helicopters MD 500 were unveiled during the parade.

+2023

+Prior to the anniversary day, analysis suggested that North Korea would hold a military parade to celebrate the 70th anniversary of the armistice by satellite imagery observation of the country's military, where they were seen doing practice and rehearsal for the upcoming parade.

+The parade was held on the night of the anniversary day where delegates from Russia and China was invited to the parade.
+This is the first time North Korea invited foreign delegates to the country's military parade since the COVID-19 pandemic.
+The parade displayed the country's latest defence arsenal such as airborne and underwater drones.
+Once more Kim Jong-un did not make the keynote address that night, instead Kang Sun-nam was delegated to give the address to the nation.

+The columns of the troops are as follows: